chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 - if the format is invalid the client will raise a descriptive error message to the user
 - if the file is valid, the client will display the genes in the right side bar

-If the user is logged in the frontend will send a post request to the /gene_set/upload (see API description below) with the geneset csv as the body of the request and the file name as the name of the geneset
+If the user is logged in the frontend will send a post request to the /gene_set/ (see API description below) with the geneset csv as the body of the request.

-The backend will parse the csv and create a geneset, linking it to the user via the GeneSetUserLink.
+The backend will parse the csv and create a geneset (or sets), linking it to the user via the User id field.
-Genes listed in the geneset will be created (if they dont exist) in the gene table and linked to the geneset via the GeneGeneSetLink, comments included in the csv will be stored as comments on in the GeneGeneSetLink
+Genes listed in the geneset will be created in the gene table and linked to the geneset via the GeneSet field.
+A new row will be created in the gene table each time the gene is included in a geneset.
+Comments included in the csv will be stored as comments on the Gene.

 - If the geneset is successfully stored by the backend will respond with a 200.
 - If it is not successfully saved the backend will respond with a 400.